dddrrreee/cs240lx-25spr/labs/2-dynamic-code-gen/README.md

 ####  Make a hot patch utility

-For long running programs (telephony exchanges, crucial servers, satellites hurtling through space) you always bring them down to fix but instead may need to dynamically patch them.
-Live patching is fun and exposes a bunch of low level details that can be interesting.
+For many long running programs (telephony exchanges, crucial servers, satellites hurtling through space) you can't bring them down / reboot to fix but instead may need to dynamically patch them.
+Live patching is fun and exposes a bunch of low level details that can be interesting, so make a simple version!

 As a trivial version, you can include a simple machine code patch in your program (e.g., as an array), and when something triggers it (e.g., an